 "Above all else, I feel like I have a wealth of experience and knowledge, and I want to share that with people in my life," says Cosmo.
 "I hope that by sharing my experiences, I can be a positive influence in their life, and guide them on a successful path."

 Cosmo continues, "Time is the most precious and difficult thing to give.
 Lending your name or writing a check is one thing, but at the end of the day, all people really want and neeed is your time and attention."

-In addition to mentoring, Cosmo makes it a priority to give back to both his local (active board member at his church) and global community.
+In addition to mentoring, Cosmo makes it a priority to give back to both his local and global community.
 Cosmo serves on the board of the Humpty Dumpty Institute (HDI), a prestigious, non-profit organization comprised of innovative, successful entrepreneurs who work in tandem with the United Nations to implement large-scale humanitarian projects for under-developed countries.
-Currently, Cosmo is an active participant in HDI’s Cultural Exchange Program where he leverages his relationships within sports and entertainment to help raise global awareness on HDI’s initiatives.
+In 2021 Cosmo along with his wife Janet established the DeNicola Family Foundation.
+The Foundation'a 4 passions are managed by its Executive Director Morgan DeNicola.

 In the fall of 2014, Cosmo and his business partner, Leigh Steinberg, worked in tandem to develop the Steinberg DeNicola Humanitarian Award, an award designed to commemorate members of the NFL community for their humanitarian efforts.
 The Humanitarian Award is presented annually at the Leigh Steinberg Super Bowl party, hosted in the Super Bowl host city, and the annual Maxwell Football Gala, hosted in Atlantic City, NJ.
 56 recipients have received the award.